huntercfreeman/VSCodeDotNetExtensions/svelteApps/sidebarWebviewSvelteApp/README.md

     - In otherwords, be sure to check the dotnet CLI before writing a feature.

 - What if dotnet CLI does not have ability to perform the desired action?
-    - Ensure the implementation works with unit tests.
+    - Ensure the implementation works with pointed unit tests that are separated from the user interface.
-    - The context menu options are not UI based tests.
-The context menu is solely a user interface to the code.
-So, a unit test should be able to prove correctness.

 # Not yet implemented